alexandre-bry/MSc_Thesis-Report/README.md

 └── weekly_notes/
 ```

-The website can be very easily published by running `quarto publish gh-pages`.
+The website can be very easily published by running `quarto publish gh-pages --no-prompt`.